 The Company applies the corporate governance code for MiddleNext listed companies.
 This code can be viewed at: www.middlenext.com.
-All of the recommendations were adopted by the Company in 2017, with the exception of recommendation R7 concerning the updating of the Board's internal regulations, which will be carried out in 2018 in order to fulfill member independence criteria as set out in section 3.1.3 below.
+All of the recommendations were adopted by the Company in 2018.

 The Board of Directors has reviewed the Middlenext Code points requiring special attention.
 Specifically: